-Simon George, vice president for Real Estate at UNC Healthcare, began the applicant's PowerPoint presentation with a broad overview of the development area and the proposal to develop one site. and pointed out that only one of the three was required.
+Simon George, vice president for Real Estate at UNC Healthcare, began the applicant's PowerPoint presentation with a broad overview of the development area and the proposal to develop one site.
+Bill Derks, commercial director at McAdams Company, explained that the rezoning would allow a greater building height and floor/area ratio.
+He argued that two of the Town's required findings of fact were applicable and pointed out that only one of the three was required.